 1. Can I Compress PDF Without Adobe Acrobat?

 Although Adobe Acrobat is still one of the most popular tools that you can use to edit a PDF in various ways including compressing the PDF, it is possible to compress a PDF without Adobe Acrobat.
-As we have seen from the steps above UPDF is a cheaper and easier-to-use solution as compared to Adobe Acrobat, not just in compressing PDFs, but also in editing, converting, and even annotating PDFs.
+As we have seen from the steps above UPDF is a cheaper and easier-to-use solution compared to Adobe Acrobat, not just in compressing PDFs, but also in editing, converting, and annotating PDFs.

 2. How Much Do I Need to Pay for Compressing PDFs with Adobe?